© Wonders of World Engineering 2014-24 contents | site map | contact us | cookie policy

 Electric Power From Mercury

 The problems of converting the heat contained in fuel into useful work with greater economy have led engineers to consider some other fluid than water as a transmitting medium.
 Mercury is being used in the boilers and turbines in some power stations in the United States.
-This remarkable new departure in boiler and turbine practice is described here by S T Martin-Bulmer.
+This remarkable new departure in boiler and turbine practice is described in this chapter.
 In certain power stations in the United States power is generated from boilers using mercury instead of water.
 Mercury does not begin to vaporize in atmospheric conditions until it has reached a temperature of 675 degrees Fahrenheit.
 The plant, designed by an American engineer, W. Le Roy Emmet, uses the vapour from the mercury to drive the rotor of a turbine.
 This new arrangement is still in the early stages of development and so far only three plants have been erected.
 They are running satisfactorily, however, and are being watched with the greatest interest by engineers, who foresee extensive developments in the future.

 Refinement and Efficiency (Part 1)